Talks2Bots/protocolprimer/_posts/2025-05-08-welcome-to-protocol-primer.md

   - Protocol
   - Education
 pin: true
+excerpt: "Welcome to Protocol Primer, a new resource dedicated to explaining technical changes in Bitcoin in simple, neutral language."
+header:
+  teaser: /assets/images/posts/what-does-a-node-do/bitcoin-nodes.png
 ---

 Welcome to Protocol Primer, a new resource dedicated to explaining technical changes in Bitcoin in simple, neutral language.